SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/Pipeline/introduction.rst

 - You don't have to predefine all the signal elements needed for the entire staged system upfront.
 You can create and consume stagable signals in a more ad hoc fashion as your design requires - without needing to refactor all the intervening stages to know about the signal
 - Signals of the pipeline can utilize the powerful parametrization capabilities of SpinalHDL and be subject to optimization/removal if a specific design build does not require a particular parametrized feature, without any need to modify the staging system design or project code base in a significant way.
-- Manual retiming is much easier, as you don't have to handle the registers / arbitration manualy
+- Manual retiming is much easier, as you don't have to handle the registers / arbitration manually
 - Manage the arbitration by itself

 The API is composed of 4 main things :